ForNeVeR/rider-plugin-template/README.md

 ```console
 $ ./gradlew prepare
 ```
-After that, the plugin is read for work.
+After that, the plugin is ready for work.
 See the `README.md` file among the generated sources to learn how to build, test, and run the plugin.

 Versioning
 ----------